isherman/tractor/doc/getting_started.rst

 Start the development container
 -------------------------------

 ``docker-compose`` can be used to start the development Docker container.
-It mounts the repository from your host as a volume.
+It mounts the repository from your host as a volume.For convenience, we've wrapped the docker-compose commands in Makefile located under ``$FARM_NG_ROOT/docker/devel``.

+The following command starts the development docker environment in the background.

 .. code-block:: bash

-  cd docker
-  docker-compose -f docker-compose.devel.yml up
+  make -C docker/devel upd

+On the first run, the development environment docker image is built, inheriting the user name, UID and GID of the parent shell.
 You should see something similar to:

 .. code-block::

-  $ docker-compose -f docker-compose.devel.yml up
+   ~/code/tractor$ make -C docker/devel upd
+   Building workspace
+   Successfully built c0861fd269b0
+   Successfully tagged devel_workspace:latest
-  Creating docker_devel_1 ... done
+   Creating devel_workspace_1 ... done
-  Attaching to docker_devel_1
-  devel_1  | farm-ng's devel container is running.
-Press Ctrl-C to stop it. devel_1  | You can open up a shell inside the container: devel_1  |   docker exec -it docker_devel_1 bash
+   farm-ng's devel container is running.
+Run make down to stop it.
+   You can open up a shell inside the container:
+      docker exec -it devel_workspace_1 bash

-To stop the container, press ``Ctrl-C``.
+To stop the container, run ``make -C docker/devel down``

 Now the Docker container is up and running.
 You can ``exec`` into it, interactively, and open as many shells as you like with the following command:

 .. code-block::

-   docker exec -it docker_devel_1 bash
+   docker exec -it devel_workspace_1 bash

 Try the following, on your host machine, to configure the ``cmake`` build inside the container:

 .. code-block:: bash

-   docker exec docker_devel_1 bash -c ". setup.bash && mkdir -p build && cd build && cmake -DCMAKE_PREFIX_PATH=/farm_ng/env -DBUILD_DOCS=True .."
+   docker exec devel_workspace_1 make cmake

 You should see something similar to::